androportal/ABT/user/Reports.rst

 * Go to ``master menu`` >> ``Reports``.

 * It displays list of all types of reports .
-If organisation type is NGO, the list contains Income and Expenditure otherwise Profit and Loss.
+If organisation type is NGO, the list contains Income and Expenditure otherwise Profit and Loss report.

 .. image:: images/report_list.png
    :name: ABT main page